amigavision/amigavision.github.io/ntsc.md

   <figcaption class="compare-caption">NTSC</figcaption>
 </figure>

-In 2023, we completely reworked how this is handled, so you no longer have to manually switch to NTSC, which has tall pixels at 5:6 PAR, as demonstrated here in Defender of the Crown.
+In 2023, we completely reworked how this is handled, so you no longer have to manually switch to NTSC to get the correct pixel aspect ratio — which has tall pixels at a 5:6 PAR, as demonstrated here in Defender of the Crown.

 All of these align to the 1080p/4K 16:9 pixel grid while having the correct Pixel Aspect Ratio, so you will not get any shimmering or non-integer pixels.